0xROI/fastnmap/README.md

 - Runs an **aggressive scan** on detected open ports for detailed information.
 - **Static compilation** ensures the binary runs independently of system libraries.
 - Saves the output in a file with a timestamp for easy tracking.

-**Warning**: This tool performs network scans that might trigger firewalls or intrusion detection systems (IDS).
-Please use it responsibly and only on systems you have permission to scan.

 ## Requirements
 - **GCC** (GNU Compiler Collection) installed for compiling the source code.